 If the soreness persists for more than a week you should immediately see a physician, because you might have hurt the bones.
 This can happen if you try to lift too much weight when you start off.
 Another little piece of advice: don’t let the soreness frighten you, or discourage you, as your body gets more accustomed to working out you won’t get sore anymore, and will actually relish the feeling of power that working out will give you.

 Warming Up and Warming Down

-Trust me, the warm up is the most important part of your bodybuilding routine, just as important as the actual workout.
-Those seemingly ineffective ten minutes of jumps, stretches, bends, and pulls will give you the necessary suppleness to lift heavy weights.
-For a beginner the warm up is even more important because your body is not used to heavy weights yet.
+Trust me, the warm-up is the most important part of your bodybuilding routine, just as important as the actual workout.
+Those seemingly ineffective ten minutes of jumps stretch bends, and pulls will give you the necessary suppleness to lift heavyweights.
+For a beginner, the warm-up is even more important because your body is not used to heavyweights yet.

 Like we told you earlier, if you’re in the beginner bodybuilding routine, you’re a beginner.
 Period.
 Remember that and treat yourself like one.
 Don’t try to go straight to the free weights, instead concentrate the first couple of months on using the machines as much as possible.
 The equipment in the gym is there for you to use!
 So use it.